bernhard-42/jupyter-cadquery/README.md

   - Double click on shapes shows bounding box info
 - Assemblies
   - Supports [CadQuery Assemblies](https://cadquery.readthedocs.io/en/latest/assy.html)
+- Animations
-  - Support [Manual Assemblies](https://github.com/bernhard-42/cadquery-massembly) with animation of models
+  - Support [Manual Assemblies](https://github.com/bernhard-42/cadquery-massembly) with animation of models (see example 2 and 3 below)
 - Sketches
   - Support Sketch class for both `show` and `replay`
 - Auto display of _CadQuery_ shapes
 - Visual debugging by
   - displaying selected _CadQuery_ faces and edges
-  - replaying steps of the rendered object (note, this is not supported in the standalone viewer for the time being)
+  - replaying steps of the rendered object (note, this is not supported in the standalone viewer)

 ## Examples